Jon Savage: Career

-Savage's book, Teenage: The Prehistory of Youth Culture, was published in 2007.
+Savage's book Teenage: The Prehistory of Youth Culture was published in 2007.
 It is a history of the concept of teenagers, which begins in the 1870s and ends in 1945 and aims to tell the story of youth culture's prehistory, and dates the advent of today's form of "teenagers" to 1945.
 The book was adapted into a film by Matt Wolf.

-In 2015, Savage published 1966, recalling the popular music and cultural turmoil of that year.
+In 2015, he published 1966, recalling the popular music and cultural turmoil of that year.
 He also compiled and wrote the liner notes for a two-disc companion CD, Jon Savage's 1966: The Year the Decade Exploded (Ace Records).
+As of 2023, he continues to write on punk and other genres in a variety of publications, most notably Mojo magazine and The Observer Music Monthly.
+He wrote the introduction to Mitch Ikeda's Forever Delayed (2002), an official photobook of the Manic Street Preachers.
+Savage has appeared in the documentaries Live Forever and NewOrderStory.